jonascheng/docker-demo/pacemaker-drbd-cluster/README.md

 ## Overview

 Deploy a two-node cluster with Pacemaker and Corosync managed by pcs.
+In addition to project [`pacemaker-cluster`](https://github.com/jonascheng/docker-demo/tree/main/pacemaker-cluster), this project also leverage DRBD to replicate data volume.

 ## Prerequisites